2015-2016 Chapter Officers

 Jason Shaffer is a 2L from Columbus, Ohio.
 He received his B.B.A. in Accountancy and Finance from Ohio University in Athens, Ohio.
 Before coming to Harvard, Jason obtained his C.P.A. license and then worked for Deloitte & Touche, LLP in Columbus, Ohio.
 During his 1L summer, Jason clerked in the Criminal Division of the United States Attorney’s Office for the Eastern District of Virginia in Alexandria, Virginia.

 Kayla Ferguson – Legal Practice Chair

 Kayla is a 2L from Chattanooga, Tennessee.
 She graduated from Patrick Henry College in 2014 with a B.A. in Government, summa cum laude.
-Kayla serves as a Notes Editor on the Harvard Journal of Law and Public Policy and as a Research Assistant for Professor Stephen Sachs.
-Following 1L year, Kayla was a Blackstone Fellow at Bancroft PLLC in Washington, DC.
+Kayla serves as an Editor on the Harvard Law Review and as a Research Assistant for Professor Stephen Sachs.
+Following 1L year, Kayla worked at Bancroft PLLC in DC.